selwynpolit/d9book/book/setup_mac.md

 This is a toggle, so if you press it twice, it will turn the `.` files off again.
 :::

+### Set fast keyboard repeat and short delay

+In keyboard settings, set key repeat rate to the maximum and delay until repeat to the minimum.

 ### Display path bar at bottom of finder window

 Open finder, in the top menu, select view and `Show Path Bar`.
 This will add a path bar at the bottom of the finder window.
 This is useful for copying the path to a file or folder.
 You can also navigate to a folder by clicking on the folder in the path bar.